- January 7, 2013

 - Categories: Business Planning, Entrepreneurship, Planning

 It is interesting to analyze how entrepreneurs react to certain business terms like operations strategy or business model.
-In my experience, the outcomes range from absolute distain to an extended discussion around the “nuts and bolts of their business”.
-Again, it is difficult to generalize, but the more mature a business, greater is the evolvement from “a brilliant idea to sustainability” with an acceptance towards the importance of planning and structuring.
-At that point in time, a so called fashion statement becomes a necessity and creating a business model a reality.
+In my experience, the outcomes range from absolute disdain to an extended discussion around the “nuts and bolts of their business”.
+Again, it is difficult to generalize, but the more mature a business, greater is the evolvement from “a brilliant idea to sustainability” with acceptance towards the importance of planning and structuring.
+At that point in time, a so-called fashion statement becomes a necessity and creating a business model a reality.

 A way forward is to make building a business model an integral part of a venture.
 It is therefore imperative to take a holistic view during the business planning phase to ensure that each segment of a business is interlinked with the overall objective of the founding team.
 At BPlanExperts we try and link all the dots to ensure that the business foundation being set has a clearly defined outcome.
 Our business plans provide a strong focus on how each segment helps to highlight a great business opportunity.

 Without exception, the business model concept is related to a whole new range of business design opportunities and can be explained simply as a concise representation of the business processes of an organization, which starts from the value proposition and ends in revenue generation.
 Now we are singing from the right hymn sheet to attract an investor by addressing the two most important aspects of business i.e. the business value of the venture and revenue generation prospects.
 Again, a strong caveat, a good business model within a great business plan does not guarantee funding, but sure does give a solid view on how you propose to sell your product or service and make money out of it.